dmccuskey/DMC-Corona-Library/README.md

 * **an API similar to Corona display objects**

-	The core Corona API has been added to some of the base classes in `dmc_objects`.
+	The core Corona API has been added to the pertinent base classes in `dmc_objects`.
 This allows you to treat your objects as if they were native Corona Display Objects &dagger;.

 * **object printing support**

 	There is flexible, built-in support to print objects during debugging.

 &dagger; You can treat them like Corona objects 99% of the time.
-The other 1% is easy to understand. :)
+Don't worry, the other 1% is easy to understand. :)

 **Documentation**